gitter-lab/SINGE-supplemental/bioverlay.md

 We did use a cutoff of TFs that have 1000 genes with one or more peaks.
 The reviewer is correct that there are important TFs that would be excluded by this threshold.
-However, we set the higher threshold based on our inspection of individual experiments that has been compiled in the ESCAPE database.
+However, we set the higher threshold based on our inspection of individual experiments that have been compiled in the ESCAPE database.
 Some of those experiments that included a smaller number of target genes for the TF were not genome-wide in scope.
 Therefore, it would have been incorrect to assume that all genes not reported as targets of that TF in the limited-scale experiment were not in fact true targets.
 Setting the higher threshold of 1000 TF targets increases our confidence that all genes that are not reported can be treated as negative edges in the gold standard.